-During the procedure of debugging, it is often the case that the programmer is interested in a small part of the entire execution.
-How to get to this region quickly has been haunting researchers since debugging long running programs became an issue.
-The traditional debugging tactics, such as iteratively setting breakpoints and then restarting the program, hardly work because the reexecutions consume enormous amount of time.
-More sophisticated methods to tackle this problem include tracing and checkpoint-ing/replaying.
+During the procedure of debugging, it is often the case that the programmer is interested in a very little part of the entire execution.
+How to get to this region quickly has been haunting the researchers since debugging long running programs became an issue.
+The traditional debugging tactics, such as iteratively setting breakpoints and then restarting the program, hardly work because of the re-execution consumes enormous amount of time.
+More sophisticated methods to tackle this problem include tracing and checkpointing/replaying.

-Tracing is a technique with a long history.
+Tracing is a technique with long history.
 It was invented for the purpose of replaying an execution.
 More and more applications have been developed such as performance analysis, software reliability, software understanding, and compiler optimizations.
-While in a classical debugging procedure breakpoints are set and the program is reexecuted many times till the bug is located, in tracing the execution traces are usually collected once and then are analyzed multiple times starting from selected points.
-Furthermore a wide variety of heavy duty analyses can be performed on traces efficiently.
+Traces are usually collected once and then they are analyzed multiple times starting from any point.
+Furthermore many heavy duty analyses can be performed on traces efficiently.
 As a result, software errors become much more recognizable if appropriate traces are gathered.
 For example, dynamic slicing, proposed by Korel and Laski [5], is a tracing based technique to help programmers in the process of debugging.
-The dynamic slice of a value computed at an execution point includes all those executed statements which were directly or indirectly involved in computation of the value.
-Our prior work [23, 3, 24, 25] has demonstrated that dynamic slicing is quite effective in automatically isolating the cause effect chain from the root cause to the failed point.
-Unfortunately, tracing based techniques do not scale to long executions even though state-of-the-art techniques can achieve the space efficiency of 0.1 - 4 bits per instruction [22, 1].
-A simple task as starting Mozilla and browsing a html page may create traces with the size of a few Gigabytes.
+The dynamic slice of a value computed at a program point in the execution trace includes all those executed statements which were directly or indirectly involved in computation of the value.
+Our prior work [18, 3, 19, 20] has demonstrated that dynamic slicing is quite effective in automatically isolating the cause effect chain from the root cause to the failed point.
+Unfortunately, tracing based techniques do not scale for long executions even though state-of-the-art techniques can achieve the space efficiency of 0.1-4 bits per instruction [17, 2].
+A simple task as starting Mozilla and browsing a html page may create traces with the size of a few giga bytes.

-Checkpointing/replaying is a very attractive technique, the merit of which is the capability of replaying from the intermediate points of an execution once checkpoints are created.
-It was invented to facilitate debugging parallel and distributed programs [11, 20].
-It quickly gained popularity in debugging general applications [14, 15].
-A lot of research has been carried out on how to reduce its cost [19, 8] and how to improve its usability [17].
+Checkpointing/replaying is a very attractive technique, the merit of which is the capability of replaying from the intermediate points of the execution once a checkpoint is created.
+It was invented to facilitate debugging parallel and distributed programs [8, 16].
+It quickly gained popularity in general application debugging[11, 12].
+A lot of research has been carried out on how to reduce its cost [15, 7] and improving its usability [13].
 Most of the existing checkpointing techniques focus on how to faithfully replay an execution.
-They rarely discuss what to do with replayed executions or simply suggest that replayed executions can be debugged with general debuggers such as gdb.
+They rarely discuss what to do with the replayed execution or simply suggest that the replayed execution can be debugged with general debuggers such as gdb.
 However, these debuggers are usually much less powerful than tracing based tools.